-How to pick the right feng shui decorating colors to create the exact ambience you are looking for in your home
+This article will show you how to pick the right feng shui decorating colors to create the exact ambiance you are looking for in your home!

-Using Feng Shui colors is a sure way of creating effective and long lasting change in your home.
+Using Feng Shui colors is a sure way of creating effective and long lasting changes in your home.

 Color creates mood and establishes atmosphere when you first walk into a home.
 It can either lift or dampen spirits or have a calming or vitalising effect.

 Take a moment to think about the expressions we use in relation to color.
 “She sees everything through rose tinted spectacles,” or “She saw red,” or “He was green with envy,” or “I feel sad and blue today”.
 This shows that color has a powerful effect on your emotions (even if you are not aware of it).

 Color therapy has been used since the beginning of time, firstly by the ancient Egyptians and then by the Greeks who assigned specific colors to specific illnesses.

 Even today, you’ll find pink rooms in the cells of some

 prisons in the U.S.A. to sedate violent prisoners.
 Similarly, the healing qualities of green have been used in UK hospitals to foster a sense of nurturing.

 We don’t necessarily have to see color to benefit from its different properties.
 Research carried out in Russia showed that blind people could identify color by touch.
 Red, for example, was perceived as warm and rough whereas blue was cool and smooth.
 This again indicates that color does more than just affect your mood.
 It also affects your energy field at a deeper level.

 This is why Feng Shui colors are so important.
 They determine the overall ambience of your home influencing energy patterns within.
 This, in turn, affects your own energy and experience of your home.